CS171/Homework_instructions/week-03/lab/week_03_lab.md

 ### Note
 This lab is designed to take you **longer than the available in-class time** to complete.
 However , it is important that you work through the entire lab, as this lab will cover the basic JavaScript skills you will need for the rest of the course.
 Do not skip over sections!
-Please complete this lab at home (we consider it as part of the homework) and also submit it together with your homework.
+Please complete this lab at home.
 There will be a total of three activities.
-Before each activity
-    we will provide substantial code snippets that will equip you with all the concepts you need to solve the task.
+Before each activity we will provide substantial code snippets that will equip you with all the concepts you need to solve the task.

 &nbsp;

 > **PLEASE NOTE**
 >
 > In this course you will learn how to implement interactive, web-based visualizations.
 We are introducing several techniques and concepts that have a challenging learning curve.
 We assume that you have taken CS 50 or an equivalent class before and have basic programming knowledge already.
 If you have little programming experience or had trouble following this week's pre-reading, we strongly encourage you to work through some additional JavaScript tutorials and try out your own examples.
 >
 > Here are some additional resources for learning JavaScript
 >
 > - [W3 Schools](http://www.w3schools.com/)